Non-perturbative Mass Renormalization Effects in Non-relativistic Quantum Electrodynamics: The bound matter system coupled to the electromagnetic continuum

 \subsection{The molecular light-matter system}

 We now investigate how molecular properties are affected when a molecular system interacts with the discretized continuum of photon modes.
+Our example considers the model for the H$_{2}$ molecule where the motion of all particles is restricted to one spatial dimension and the center-of-mass motion of the molecule can be separated off {similar to the atomic case discussed above}~\cite{lively2021,albareda2021,kreibich2001}.
+The relevant coordinates of this model are the internuclear separation, $R$, and the two electronic coordinates, $x_{1}$ and $x_{2}$.
+The Hamiltonian of the molecular model is

+where $\mu_{\text{e}}=2M_{n}/(2M_{n}+1)$ and $\mu_{n}=M_{n}/2$ are the reduced electronic and nuclei masses, respectively.
+Further details on how we treat the one-dimensional model of a hydrogen molecule is provided in App.~\ref{sup:1D-molecular-hydrogen}.

-As a molecular system, we consider a one-dimensional model of a hydrogen molecule (see App.~\ref{sup:1D-molecular-hydrogen} for details) that interacts with the discretized continuum of photon modes discussed in Sec.~\ref{sec:free-electron}.
-For the calculations of the molecular light-matter system, we couple the molecule to the lowest 50 photon modes since they are the most important for bound systems as discussed above.
+For the calculations of the molecular light-matter system, we couple the molecule to the lowest 15 photon modes since they are the most important for bound systems as discussed above.
 A common and widely studied property of a molecule is its potential energy surface (PES) which describes the relationship between the molecular geometry, for example, the relative positions of the participating atoms, and the molecular energy.
 For the case of coupled light-matter systems we have similar objects.
-Since we have three natural subsystems, i.e., nuclei, electrons and photons, we can perform the Born-Huang expansion that underlies the PES concept in different ways.
-In our case, where the frequency range is chosen to affect the electronic degrees of freedom (as we show in the SI, the basic frequency of the nuclear degrees of freedom is $\omega_{e} \approx 0.02 $ a.u. which is within the lower frequencies of the sampled continuum), we can use a grouping of the photonic degrees of freedom with the electronic ones.
-This leads to polaritonic PES (PoPES)~\cite{feist2015}, where the nuclei (in our case indicated by the internuclear separation $R$) feel the photonic continuum of modes via the changes in the PoPES.
+Since we have three natural subsystems, i.e., nuclei, electrons and photons, we can perform the Born-Huang expansion that underlies the PES concept in different ways~\cite{flick2017b, schaefer2018, ruggenthaler2023}.
+In our case, where the frequency range is chosen to affect the electronic degrees of freedom (as we show in the App.~\ref{sup:1D-molecular-hydrogen}, the basic frequency of the nuclear degrees of freedom is $\omega_{e} \approx 0.02 $ a.u. which is within the lower frequencies of the sampled continuum), we can use a grouping of the photonic degrees of freedom with the electronic ones.
+This leads to polaritonic PES (PoPES)~\cite{feist2015}, where the nuclei (in our case indicated by the internuclear separation $R$) `feel' the photonic continuum of modes via the changes in the PoPES.